funkhaus/fuxt/README.md

 -   Setup ACF site options panel, move GA tracking code and frontend/backend URL settings to that panel.
 See: https://www.advancedcustomfields.com/resources/options-page/
 -   Get a meta field added to admin dashboard for Frontend URL.
 Needs both staging and production.
 -   Animate scrollToTop on router: https://nuxtjs.org/api/pages-scrolltotop/
--   Document analytics and how `this.$gtag` works for custom events
 -   Fix ACF auto-import of default fields
 -   Get this working: https://github.com/nuxt-community/sitemap-module
--   Add ACF and ACF gql plugin to auto installer.
-Make not required.
--   Fix \$lt-tablet being used in shortcode-gallery.
-Throws errors on build.
 -   Perhaps add this for better SEO: https://developers.google.com/search/docs/guides/intro-structured-data or https://www.npmjs.com/package/nuxt-jsonld
 -   Make the backend URL be protocol agnostic, this requires fixing smart link and maybe wp-menu-item?
--   Refactor nuxtServerInit to use Promise.all() to all requests in parallel
--   Figure out a way to have better staging site URLs for Funkhaus (hide Heroku)
+-   Figure out a way to have better staging site URLs for Funkhaus (hide Heroku)?
--   A WordPress function to generate all post/page/category/tags/CPT routes.
-Maybe this helps: https://wordpress.org/plugins/list-urls/
+-   A WordPress function to generate all post/page/category/tags/CPT routes?
 -   A better FocusHaus/auto caption/color plugin.
 Yes image names help SEO: https://yoast.com/image-seo/#name
 -   Refactor Responsive Image component to use <picture> element and IntersectionObserver?
--   Build a InfinateScroll component that uses IntersectionObserver
+-   Build a InfinateScroll component that uses IntersectionObserver?
 -   Build a <click-to-load-more> component that handles pagination loading (maybe pass in GQL query?)
--   Take Focal Point scripts from ICM and make a WordPress plugin, then add to auto-plugin installer
 -   Document how to use Heroku Pipelines.
 Connect GitHub to Pipeline.
 Never deploy to Production from GitHub for live site.
 Always promote from Staging to Production.
+-   Take Focal Point scripts from ICM and make a WordPress plugin, then add to auto-plugin installer